linux commands

 cp command is copy

-• cp <option> from to(with rename)
+cp [options] name new_namecp <option> from to(with rename)

 cp file1 /home/john/file1